Unit 731: Experiments

+The military police and the Special Services Agency were responsible for finding victims to be test subjects for the unit, while a group of physicians were responsible for maintaining healthy victims and dispatching them for experimentations.
+Not all individuals sent to Unit 731 underwent experiments; these experiments were reserved for healthy individuals, and once accepted into the program, the preservation of their health became a top priority.

+Human experiments involved intentionally infecting captives, especially Chinese prisoners of war and civilians, with disease-causing agents and exposing them to bombs designed to disperse infectious substances upon contact with the skin.
+There are no records indicating any survivors from these experiments; those who did not die from infection were murdered for autopsy analysis.
+After human experimentations, researchers commonly used either potassium cyanide or chloroform to kill survivors.

 According to American historian Sheldon H. Harris:

 The Togo Unit employed gruesome tactics to secure specimens of select body organs.
 If Ishii or one of his co-workers wished to do research on the human brain, then they would order the guards to find them a useful sample.
 A prisoner would be taken from his cell.
 Guards would hold him while another guard would smash the victim's head open with an ax.
 His brain would be extracted off to the pathologist, and then to the crematorium for the usual disposal.